johnnycyberseed/ibm-zk/pages/condition-name (88).md

-- a named value of a [[COBOL variable/condition variable]]
+- a named value of a [[COBOL variable/condition variable]] -
-- language design notes
+- ## Origins
-	- origins: lifted almost verbatim from [[COMTRAN]]
+	- lifted almost verbatim from [[COMTRAN]]
+- ## Purpose
+	-
-	- purpose
+- ## Notes
 	- why "88"?
 		- The [[CODASYL]] team design level numbers in decades:
 			- 01..49 :: structure
 			- 66 :: renames
 			- 77 :: stand-alone items
 		- at that time in the design process, "88" was the next available slot
 			- it also makes it easy to spot in a listing
 		-